lizhen-wang/lizhen-wang.github.io/_posts/2025-06-08-Self-Reflection.md

 ======
 Your body worked hard to keep you comfortable.
 Why just ignore their efforts?
 Yesterday, I ate too much, so my stomach does not feel quite good.
 Then I went to exercise, after which, I feel so much better, and even hungry late at night.

+I suddenly feel that "love yourself" might be wrong.
+Generally, youself might be bad, but when you want to be a better human being, how can you not torturing yourself?
+For example, you are fat, but you want to be slim, how come you do not exercise and control eating habits but still be slim?
+This is especially true for people who dont have enough resources.
+If you want to break the constraints from your original family and environments, how come you dont change yourself and indulge yourself to become that one people all want to?
+So the thing is that dont put happiness pursuing on your work as the first priority, the first thing for being succesful is self-discipline and like what i noticed, carving yourself rationally, sometimes, you even need to be an asshole to invoke your reactions.